vinstic-myshell/myshell-doc-en/product-manual/product-update-log/july-update-log.md

 * Redeemable prizes include:
   1. Genesis Pass: Creator privileges, more private and public bots, support for using GPT-4 models, and more privileges!
 (For those who have received the Genesis Pass, please wait patiently.
 We will transfer it to your account within 7 days.)
   2. Advanced Membership Card (1 month): Can be redeemed for 1 month of advanced membership (can be stacked) after the membership fee is paid (expected within three months), suitable for non-creator ordinary users.
-  3. S1 Commemorative Medal: A season-exclusive medal that will be minted as an NFT and can be used as proof of eligibility for future airdrops.
+  3. S1 Commemorative Medal: A season-exclusive medal that will be forged into an NFT and can be used as proof of eligibility for future airdrops.
   4. GPT-4 Chatting Package (600/300/150 power): A one-time charging item that can exceed the power limit, especially suitable for scenarios that require a lot of GPT-4 usage.

 ### 20230710